-A North Texas family is adjusting to life after a near drowning incident caused severe brain damage to two siblings.
+A North Texas family is adjusting to life after a near-drowning incident caused severe brain damage to two siblings.

 But on May 16, 2008, while at their grandmother's Dallas home, the girls slipped into the backyard and fell in the swimming pool.

-They were underwater nearly 10 minutes.
+They were underwater for nearly 10 minutes.

+The girls, who suffered hypoxic anoxic brain injuries and can no longer walk, speak, or eat on their own, are now 8 and 9 years old.
 They undergo hours of therapy a week and like a lot of parents, their mother had no idea surviving a possible drowning could result in devastating consequences.

-Lana and Safa are doing better than doctors predicted and their mother believes it's because of their spirits.
+The girls are doing better than doctors predicted and their mother believes it's because of their spirits.

-"Everyday you see something little, but it’s an improvement, so it helps you a lot and it gives me more hope," the girls' mother said.
+"Every day you see something little, but it’s an improvement, so it helps you a lot and it gives me more hope," the girls' mother said.